Joes131205/Joes131205/README.md

 ###

-Me is attempting #100DaysOfCode so uhh... good luck me (I forgot to log)
+Me is attempting #100DaysOfCode so uhh... good luck me (I forgot to log) [Started at 1 December 2023]

 ###